intergo/sms.to-laravel-lumen/README.md

 Manually copy the package config file to `app\config\smsto.php` (you may need to create the config directory if it does not already exist).

-Copy the Laravel filesystem config file into `app\config\filesystem.php`.
+Copy the Laravel filesystem config file into `app\config\filesystems.php`.
 You should add a disk configuration to the filesystem config matching the config file.

 Finally, update boostrap/app.php to load both config files: